diaznet/edgerouter-fqdns/README.md

 # Compatibility

-This script is currently working with latest EdgeRouter OS v2.0.9-hotfix.2
-The Python part of the script is compatible with Python 2.7.
+This script is currently working with latest EdgeRouter OS v2.0.9-hotfix.7 The Python part of the script is compatible with Python 2.7.
 The embedded version of Python in EdgeOS is 2.7.13 at the time of writing this README.

 # Todo's

 - IPv6 support
 - Custom prefix support in Bash wrapper
+- Simulation mode: simulate what the output commands would be in the console

 # Credits
 Author: Jeremy Diaz